xmidt-org/talaria/docs/control_server.md

 `xmidt_talaria_gate_status` is the exposed Prometheus metric that indicates the status of the gate.
 When this gauge is 0.0, the gate is closed.
 When this gauge is 1.0, the gate is open.

 ## Connection Drain
-Talaria supports the notion of draining websocket connections.
+Talaria supports the draining of websocket connections.
 Essentially, this means shedding load in a controlled fashion.
 Websocket connections can be drained at a given rate, e.g. `100 connections/minute`, or can be drained as fast as possible.

 Only (1) drain job is permitted to be running at any time.
 Attempts to start a drain when one is already active results in an error.